ozooxo/Schemannian/README.rst

 Copyright and License
 =====================

 This program has been written by Cong-Xin Qiu.
 It is protected by the `"GNU Lesser Public License"`_ .
+It is submitted to `Lisp In Summer Projects 2013`_ .

 .. _"GNU Lesser Public License": http://www.gnu.org/copyleft/lesser.html
+.. _Lisp In Summer Projects 2013: http://lispinsummerprojects.org/